 After all the basics, N26 will ask you for Anti-Money Laundering (AML) info like your:

 - Job title and industry

 - Tax ID number (in applicable)

-- N26 -Offers all the basic features, plus free cash withdraws here in the UK, and free payments worldwide.
+- N26 -Offers all the basic features, plus free cash withdrawals, and free payments worldwide.
 There is no charge for this plan.